RosenIvanovDev/football-team-manager/README.md

 ### Rest Functionalities

-At first I really liked to try rest.
+At first we really liked to try rest.

-I added 6 rest endpoints and made the players view restful.
+we added 6 rest endpoints and made the players view restful.

-If you want to try full rest capabilites, I recommend you to download Postman and try it there in the urls I have displayed.
+If you want to try full rest capabilites, we recommend you to download Postman and try it there in the urls we have displayed.

 ### Extending the user

-I extended the base django user so you can login and register with email, not username
+We extended the base django user so you can login and register with email, not username

-For me it is so nice feature and so entertaining.
+For us it is so nice feature and so entertaining.

-I also have added a Profile model which also you can edit, put profile picture, change date of birth, and have fun with. 😁
+We also have added a Profile model which also you can edit, put profile picture, change date of birth, and have fun with. 😁

 ### Django Tests

-I have have also added 13 tests.
+We have have also added 13 tests.

 Some of them are form forms, views, models.

 ### Prevented url attacks

-I have also prevented url attacks so no one will get your players or your profile.
+We have also prevented url attacks so no one will get your players or your profile.

 This is for more security and privacy updates.😁

-### Deployed the project
-I also deployed the project so you can view it!

-Try it all have fun and feel how it is to be a coach :)

 ### Example for user so you can try it.